google/ios-webkit-debug-proxy/README.md

 Press Ctrl-C to quit.
 The proxy can be left running as a background process.
 Add "-d" for verbose output.
 Run with "--help" for more options.

+The devices should be listed by default at `localhost:9221`.
+In order to access the devices at their respective ports, the MobileSafari must enable web inspection at `Settings > Safari > Web Inspector`.

 The iOS Simulator is supported but, for now, the simulator must be started before the proxy.
 The simulator can be started in XCode as usual, or via the command line:

        SIM_DIR=/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneSimulator.platform/Developer